Izder456/paintRoomCalc/README.md

 > to run the Obj-C version, type `gcc $(gnustep-config --objc-flags) -o paintRoomCalc paintRoomCalc.m $(gnustep-config --base-libs)`

+> to run the TypeScript version, type `ts-node paintRoomCalc.ts`

 ## Or :
 you could run it in the browser :
 > Node Version : https://paintroomcalcjs.isaacmeyer.repl.run/